Sisters' Islands & Pulau Hantu

 Suddenly, the Jinn sprayed water onto one of them.
 The other warrior, seeing his opponent blinded, thrust his sword into his abdomen.
 At the same time, the wounded warrior forced his sword into the other man.
 Both collapsed and died.

 The gods felt it was wrong for the seas' spirits to interfere in human affairs, so the Jinn transformed the two warriors into islets so that their spirits could live on.
 As one of the warriors was smaller than the other, his islet was known as Pulau Hantu Kecil, while the larger one was named Pulau Hantu Besar.

-For overnight camping on Sisters' Islands and Pulau Hantu, please write to the Executive (Southern Islands Management), Sentosa, fax us on 62750161, or email firstname.lastname@example.org with your name and contact number, choice of island, camping dates, and the number of campers wishing to stay.
+For overnight camping on Sisters' Islands and Pulau Hantu, please obtain prior approval (7 working days) from the Executive (Southern Islands Management), Sentosa, fax us on 62750161, or email firstname.lastname@example.org with your name and contact number, choice of island, camping dates, and the number of campers wishing to stay.
 A camping permit will be issued for checking by the Marine Police.
 Please bring along your own camping equipment.